johannesjh/favagtk/README.md

 # to install the pre-commit git hooks in the cloned fava-gtk repo
 pre-commit install

-# to install required python packages in a virtual environment
-poetry install

-# to run a commandline shell using the python virtual environment
-poetry shell

-# to lint the code
+# to lint all code
+pre-commit run --all

+# to lint staged changes
 pre-commit run

-# to run fava-gtk using the python virtual environment
-make run
 ```

 ## License